 The final report.

+(h)(o) The draft report and final report as it applies to the utility’s IRP shall be considered part of the utility’s IRP.

-(h)(p) The failure of an interested party to file comments pursuant to subsection (e) under this rule shall not constitute a waiver of any right to participate as a party or to advance any argument or position in a formally docketed proceeding before the commission.
+(p) The failure of an interested party to file comments pursuant to subsection (e) under this rule shall not constitute a waiver of any right to participate as a party or to advance any argument or position in a formally docketed proceeding before the commission.
 Similarly, the content of comments filed by an interested party under subsection (e) this rule shall not estop or preclude that party from advancing any argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under subsection (e)this rule.

 (q) Any resource action shall be consistent with the most recent IRP submitted under this rule, including its:

-(1) inputs (including data and assumptions):
+(1) inputs (including data and assumptions);

 (2) methods (including models); and